Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks: Conclusions

-Concluding, what we have presented in this work is a first thorough application of NN-based inference to real CMB maps.
-It is important to stress that obtaining reliable results on real data has required a significant effort to validate and test our models on different setups and to develop training strategies that can effectively cope with systematic effects.
-This highlights the fact that NN models developed to perform well on simplified simulations cannot always be straightforwardly applied to real data, and require careful consideration on training and validation.
-Nonetheless, the consistent and robust results we have obtained demonstrate that NNs represent a promising tool that could complement standard statistical data analysis techniques for CMB observations, especially in cases where the Gaussian CMB signal is contaminated by spurious effects that cannot be analytically described in a likelihood model.
-This is particularly relevant for the ongoing search for primordial gravitational waves, constrained by large-scale $B$-modes which are targeted by a number of near-future experiments like the \textit{Simons Observatory} \citep{SimonsObservatory:2018koc}, \textit{LiteBIRD} \citep{LiteBIRD:2022cnt} and \textit{CMB-S4} \citep{Abazajian:2019eic}.
+Concluding, in this work we present a first thorough application of NN-based inference to real CMB maps.
+It is important to stress that obtaining reliable results on real data required a significant effort to validate and test our models on different setups and to develop training strategies that can effectively cope with systematic effects.
+This highlights the fact that NN models developed to perform well on simplified simulations cannot always be straightforwardly applied to real data and need careful consideration of the training and validation procedures.
+Nonetheless, the consistent and robust results we obtain demonstrate that NNs represent a promising tool that could complement standard statistical data analysis techniques for CMB observations, especially in cases where the Gaussian CMB signal is contaminated by spurious effects that cannot be analytically described in a likelihood model.
+This is particularly relevant for the ongoing search for primordial gravitational waves, constrained by large-scale $B$-modes which are targeted by a number of near-future experiments such as the \textit{Simons Observatory} \citep{SimonsObservatory:2018koc}, \textit{LiteBIRD} \citep{LiteBIRD:2022cnt} and \textit{CMB-S4} \citep{Abazajian:2019eic}.
 However, additional optimization and validation of this approach must be developed before tackling this challenge.